mdn/content/files/en-us/web/api/mutationobserver/index.md

 ## Constructor

 - {{domxref("MutationObserver.MutationObserver", "MutationObserver()")}}
   - : Creates and returns a new `MutationObserver` which will invoke a specified callback function when DOM changes occur.
+The callback takes up to two arguments, a [MutationRecord](https://developer.mozilla.org/en-US/docs/Web/API/MutationRecord) and the MutationObserver itself.

 ## Instance methods